iSeaSoul/codechef/201410/Solution.md

 #### Magical Girl and Colored Liquid Potions (**PRPOTION**)

 Greedy.
 Only the maximum number in a colored set matters.
-And one greedy though is just applying magic trick on the maximum number.
+And one greedy thought is just applying magic trick on the maximum number.

 Though I didn't prove the correctness of greedy, it did Accepted.

+**Update**: the description was updated, no more increasing effect.
+I guess the previous solution must be wrong.

 #### Chef and Square (**CHEFSQUA**)